Consensys/doc.goquorum/docs/concepts/security-framework.md

 Consortiums come with risks such as accidental data exposure and potential liabilities that must be managed.
 They require governance structures that fulfill the concerns of participants equally.

+!!! note

+    In a consortium network, every member does not need to be a validator, and can remain as members.
+Each member will still have a full copy of the chain data and has full ability to transact (private or public) on the network.
+To prevent the network halting, all validator have additional responsibility to ensure that their node does not go down and is available per SLAs of the consortium agreements.

 ### Security checklist

 - Use a [Byzantine fault tolerant consensus protocol](consensus/index.md) in case nodes are managed by non-trusted participants.